- Why Colby?

 Prior to arriving at Colby in August of 2012, Kurt spent five years at Dartmouth College initiating and advising multi-faith programs and leading ecumenical Christian worship.

 Kurt is a graduate of St. Olaf College and Yale Divinity School.
 His passions include multi-faith community, being a Lutheran, radical hospitality, green theology, being happily married, frisbee, and the Nintendo Wii.
-He is soon-to-be the fourth most charming member of his household following (in some order) his wife Joanna, their daughter, who is scheduled to arrive in October, and their dog Grover.
+He is soon-to-be the fourth most charming member of his household following (in some order) his wife Joanna, their daughter Lillian,, and their dog Grover.
+Dean Nelson's email address is firstname.lastname@example.org.

 Rachel Isaacs, is the Jewish Chaplain on campus.
 She serves on the faculty and advised the campus Hillel, in addition to being the spiritual leader of Beth Israel Congregation in Waterville.
 Rabbi Isaacs was ordained at the Jewish Theological Seminary in 2011 as a Wexner Graduate Fellow, and was the recipient of prizes in Jewish Thought and Homiletics.
 She graduated summa cum laude from Wellesley College in 2005 and was chosen as commencement speaker for her class.
 During her time a Wellesley, Rachel served as co-president of her campus Hillel.
 After graduation, she studied at the Pardes Institute of Jewish Studies in Jerusalem and at ALMA Home for Hebrew Culture in Tel Aviv, and served as a research assistant to Dr. Michael Oren.
 Rachel's email address is email@example.com.